VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

      <B>ELASTIC  Load BALANCER </B>: IS ATTACHED TO public Subnet .As load balancer is created AWS allocates
       IP address to it.It forward the request depending upon the load  at Instances .

-   • <b> TARGET GROUP </b> :   For LOAD BALANCVER WE WILL CREATE A TARGET GROUP
+   • <b> TARGET GROUP </b> :   For LOAD BALANCVER WE WILL CREATE A TARGET GROUP.
+This target group filters traffic at load balancer.

       AT INSTACES(ec2)level Also WE HAVE SECURITY GROUPS